 As you might notice the ski poles vary a lot in price.
 We have ski poles for as little as 20 USD, but at the same time, there are ski poles that cost 20 times that.

 A positive thing about a pair of less expensive poles is that they are often very durable.
-The aluminum makes them almost impossible to break.
+The aluminium makes them almost impossible to break.
 The downside is the weight and the lack of flexibility.
 Poles from 20 - 50 USD are perfect for skiers with little or minimum experience.

 When the price goes up, so does the quality of the materials.
 High-end poles are often made of carbon which gives you a better power transfer than standard aluminium poles does.
 High-end poles provide what some describe as a beautiful swing or pendulum action.
-In this blog post, it is described as developing a taste for expensive wine - you won’t give it up once you try it.
+Some describe it as developing a taste for expensive wine - you won’t give it up once you try it.